GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/docs/Pipelines.md

  -->
 # ML Pipelines

-There are two ML pipelines defined in this repository: a training pipeline (located in `pipelines/src/pipelines/training.py` and a batch prediction pipeline (located in `pipelines/src/pipelines/prediction.py`).
+There are two ML pipelines defined in this repository:
+- training pipeline (located in `pipelines/src/pipelines/training.py`
+- batch prediction pipeline (located in `pipelines/src/pipelines/prediction.py`)

 ## Pipeline input parameters

 The ML pipelines have input parameters.
 As you can see in the pipeline definition files (`pipelines/src/pipelines/<training|prediction>/pipeline.py`), they have default values, and some of these default values are derived from environment variables (which in turn are defined in `env.sh`).

-When triggering ad hoc runs in your dev/sandbox environment, or when running the E2E tests in CI, these default values are used.
+When triggering ad hoc runs in your dev (or sandbox) environment, or when running the E2E tests in CI, these default values are used.
 For the test and production deployments, the pipeline parameters are defined in the Terraform code for the Cloud Scheduler jobs (`terraform/envs/<dev|test|prod>/scheduled_jobs.auto.tfvars`) - see the section on [Scheduling pipelines](#scheduling-pipelines).

 ## Customize pipelines